How to use referenced library mode for Music on Mac or PC

 If you’re still using iTunes on your old Mac or Windows PC, follow these steps instead:

 1. Open iTunes and click iTunes > Preferences on Mac.
-On Windows PC, click Edit > Preferences.
+On a Windows PC, click Edit > Preferences.

 2. Visit the tab labeled Advanced.